Aden-Q/Aden-Q.github.io/source/_posts/MIT-6-NULL-Course-Note.md

 ### File Editing

 `sed`, `awk` are useful tools to edit files/input streams.
 Both have their own programming languages and can be used along with **regex**, a powerful tool for pattern matching.
-Even if we do not use shell, it's crucial to be familiar with regex for a developer.
+Even if we do not use shell, it's crucial to be familiar with regex as a developer.

 **Misc**